 In appraising the world situation, Chairman Gonzalo begins from Lenin’s thesis: “The economic relationships of imperialism constitute the basis of the existing international situation.
 The history of the XX Century has been defined completely by this new phase of capitalism, its last and highest phase,” and that the distinction between oppressor and oppressed countries is a distinctive feature of imperialism.
 Therefore, in order to see the current situation we cannot depart from the fundamental contradiction of capitalism, since we are in its final and highest phase, imperialism.

-He sustains that the destruction of imperialism and world reaction to be carried out by the Communist Parties, leading the proletariat and the peoples of the world, will be an incontrovertible reality.
-He calls upon us to fight against the two imperialist superpowers, Yankee imperialism and Soviet social-imperialism, against the imperialist powers and world reaction, in accordance with the specific conditions of each revolution to determine the principal enemy and to confront their actions.
+Furthermore, upholding what Chairman Mao taught us, that imperialism and all reactionaries are paper tigers, that the people are what is truly powerful, and that: “Soviet revisionism and American imperialism, conspiring among themselves, have perpetrated so many evils and infamies that the revolutionary peoples of the entire world will not let them go unpunished.
+The peoples of all the countries are rising up.
+A new historical period of struggle against American imperialism and Soviet revisionism has begun.”
+He expounds that the destruction of imperialism and world reaction to be carried forward by the Communist Parties, leading the proletariat and the peoples of the world, will be an incontrovertible reality.
+He calls upon us to fight against the two imperialist superpowers, Yankee imperialism and Soviet social-imperialism, against the imperialist powers and world reaction, specifying the conditions of each revolution to determine the principal enemy and to avert the actions of the rest.

 1. THE NEW ERA